 "Ted Jackson’s photos and narration document his struggle to do the right thing under extraordinary circumstances." - Greater Good Magazine

 In 1987, he photographed his first major photo essay, “Desire, Death of a Dream,” an essay on life in the Desire housing development, one of the country’s worst.
 Other major projects have included the opening of the Berlin Wall, the Persian Gulf War, life in Cuba and political upheaval in Haiti.
-In 2003, he photographed “LEAP Year,” a local story about high-stakes school testing, where he documented one eighth-grade class through their year as they prepared for the LEAP test.
+In 2003, he photographed “LEAP Year,” where he documented one eighth-grade class through their year as they prepared for high-stakes school testing.

 "...within moments, in his audience of around 100 students and professionals, you could have heard a pin drop as he related one of the most hypnotic and spellbinding stories we had ever heard from a photographer." - The Digtal Journalist